rmistry75/BlackLineAPIJam/Advanced/API Security - Securing APIs with OAuth -3-legged/README.md

 # Pre-requisites

-* You have an OAuth API proxy in Apigee Edge.
+* You have an API proxy in Apigee Edge.
 If not, jump back to *API Design : Create a Reverse Proxy with OpenAPI Specification* lab.

 * You have the following created on Apigee Edge - an API Product, a Developer and an App.
 If not, jump back to *API Security : Securing APIs with API Key* lab.